sirixdb/sirixdb.github.io/transactional-cursor-api.md

 }
 ```

-### Axis to navigate in space and in time
+## Axes to navigate in space and in time
-We provide several axes to navigate through the tree structure.
-Namely all of the axis known from XPath for both XM as well as JSON databases.
+SirixDB provides several axes to navigate through the tree structures of both the binary XML as well as the JSON encoding.
+Namely all of the axes known from XPath plus a few more.

+### Non Structural Wrapper Axis

-As it's a common case to iterate over structural and non-structural nodes in our internal XML representation (iterating over namespace- and attribute-nodes of elements) SirixDB provides a simple wrapper axis:
+As it’s a common task to iterate over structural and non-structural nodes, that is namespaces and especially attributes, SirixDB provides a simple wrapper axis:

 ```java
 new NonStructuralWrapperAxis(new DescendantAxis(rtx))
 ```

-This axis simply iterates over structural and non-structural nodes and it's only available for XML resources.
+This axis as its sole argument needs another axis to iterate through structural nodes (all nodes with the exception of attributes and namespaces).
+Every time the cursor is located on an element-node the axis checks for namespace- as well as attribute-nodes and iterates over them before using the delegate axis to move to the next structural node.
+Note that SirixDB also offers a

-For sure SirixDB also has a `NamespaceAxis` and an `AttributeAxis`.
+`NamespaceAxis` and an `AttributeAxis`.

+### Visitor Descendant Axis

-As it's very common to define behavior based on the different node-types SirixDB implemented the visitor pattern.
-As such we can simply plugin a visitor in another `descendant-axis` called `VisitorDescendantAxis`, which is a special axis taking care of the return types from the visit-methods.
-A visitor must implement methods as follows for each node:
+As it's very common to define behavior based on the different node-types we're able to use the visitor pattern.
+We can specify a
+visitor as a builder argument for a special preorder-axis called `VisitorDescendantAxis`.
+It uses the return types from the visit-methods a visitor has to implement to guide the traversal.
+For each type of node, there's an equivalent visit-method.
+For instance, for element nodes it is the `VisitResult visit(ImmutableElement node)`.

+Another visitor-interface exists for JSON nodes (only difference are the node-type parameters).
+Thus we're able to use the same axis to traverse both XML as well as JSON resources.

 ```java
 /**